 Perhaps the idea of being born free is expressed the best in John Wayne´s song "Face the flag" when he sings that we should "Face the flag of stars and bars of red and white and blue.
 A flag that guarantees the rights for men like me and you".
 Whereas most of us were born free in the homeland or abroad (bloodright: jus sanguinis), others seek to join our great American family because of their love and dedication to freedom, liberty and justice.
 The stage of being free enables each one of us to find complete expression, and to live up our God given potential in every fields of society without fearing oppression or paternalism.
 However, freedom is not free and it is our all duty to protect and defend the greatest gift of all: liberty.

 ⋆AMERICAN FLAG AND SONGS⋆

 "THIS AIN 'T NO RAG

 Artists from almost every music genre have shown their love and devotion for our great American flag.
 Here is just a small selection of songs, honoring Old Glory:

-YOU CAN HAVE DIFFERENT OPINIONS ABOUT MANY THINGS IN LIFE: FOOD, MUSIC, ART AND PEOPLE BUT WHEN IT COMES TO LIBERTY YOU ARE EITHER FOR OR AGAINST IT.
-I DON´T KNOW YOUR COURSE BUT FOR ME IT IS UNAMBIGUOUSLY LIBERTY!
+YOU CAN HAVE DIFFERENT OPINIONS ABOUT MANY THINGS IN LIFE: FOOD, MUSIC, ART AND PEOPLE - BUT WHEN IT COMES TO LIBERTY, YOU ARE EITHER FOR - OR AGAINST IT.
+FOR - OR AGAINST.
+I DON´T KNOW YOUR COURSE, BUT FOR ME IT IS UNAMBIGUOUSLY LIBERTY!

 YOU GO AGAINST ALL OF U.S. -